Bob Seely: Political career

+Parliamentary career

 First term as MP (2017–2019)

+In the 2017 general election, Seely was elected to Parliament as MP for Isle of Wight with 51.3% of the vote and a majority of 21,069.
 In his maiden speech, Seely called for a better deal for the Isle of Wight from government.
-The "They Work For You" website describes Seely as "an occasional rebel".
-Seely has voted against Government over the 10pm Covid curfew.
-He also campaigned for the government to make changes to proposed housing and planning laws, to improve the provision of affordable housing and to prevent greenfield sprawl.

-Seely's first vote as a Member of Parliament took place on 28 June 2017, where he voted against removing a pay cap for police and fire services.
+Seely's first vote as an MP took place on 28 June 2017, where he voted against removing a pay cap for police and fire services.
 This was deemed controversial by some following his comments during his election campaign where he praised the emergency services following the fire at Grenfell Tower.

 On 12 July 2017 Seely established the All Party Parliamentary Group (APPG) for UK Islands, to promote the interests of islands around the UK.
 The APPG aimed to encourage MPs and Peers from all political parties to join together to lobby government for their respective islands.

 In October 2018 BBC News Online reported that Seely had accepted two free overseas trips abroad costing £4,410, which included a trip to Bahrain paid for by its government.

-In October 2018 Seely hosted a press conference in parliament, in conjunction with the online investigative journalist website Bellingcat, to announce the identity of the second Skripal assassin suspect.
+Also in October 2018, Seely hosted a press conference in parliament, in conjunction with the online investigative journalist website Bellingcat, to announce the identity of the second Skripal assassin suspect.

-Seely was appointed the position of Parliamentary Private Secretary (PPS) to the Ministerial team at the Department for Environment, Food and Rural Affairs in January 2019.
+Seely was appointed the position of Parliamentary private secretary (PPS) to the Ministerial team at the Department for Environment, Food and Rural Affairs in January 2019.
 On 16 July 2019 Seely resigned from this position following his decision to vote against Government over HS2.